devakedar/dpmassignment/README.md

 - ~~When add new Task is clicked add a focus functionality on the input~~

+- Add an off focus event on form input

 - Adding a smooth animation whereas a task is added

 - Adding a Confirm modal if you want to delete a task